Kaiden Guhle: Mike Matheson or not, he’s not for trade - Dose.ca

 The big news of the day for the Montreal Canadiens is the contract extension for Mike Matheson.
 An excellent contract for both parties.

-He brings stability and experience to a very young team, which the Habs need and will need in the years to come.
+He brings stability and experience to a very young team.
+The Habs need him and will need him in the years to come.

-On the other hand, there will always be a hole to fill in the famous second-center position, even if Oliver Kapanen is currently doing a very good job.
+On the other hand, there will always be a hole to fill in the famous second-center position, even if Oliver Kapanen is doing a very good job at the moment.

 There are certainly pieces of the roster that would make it possible to go after this second center, and Kaiden Guhle has already been part of the speculation.
-However, Matheson's contract extension also means that he has confidence in the group, so don't trade the big pieces of the club to go and get another big piece.
+However, Matheson's contract extension also means that he has confidence in the group, so don't trade the big pieces of the club to pick up another big piece.

 The fact that Matheson has extended his contract doesn't mean you should trade a guy like Guhle.
 Quite the opposite, in fact.